Flavio8699/PHP-Web-Scraper/README.md

-# BSP1
+# Bachelor Semester Project 1
- My Bachelor Semester Project 1
+ How to install and run the project on a local machine:

 1) Download the source code
 2) Download XAMPP with PHP Version 7.3.10